 How to reach Cuenca: Travelers can visit Cuenca by train from Madrid.

 You also might like this article on Barcelona by Cyndivision – Barcelona, the Place to Be.

 Sintra in Portugal

-Sintra, a Portugal town, is the treasure trove of natural beauty and historical magic.
+Sintra, a Portuguese town, is a treasure trove of natural beauty and historical magic.
 The secret towns of Europe is well-known for the picturesque views and ancient monuments.
-The mountains and sea borders the town in the middle and have many historical heritage places like the Monserrate Palace, revered Palace of Queluz, Pena Palace, and the Moors’ stunning castle.
-There is also the historic center- Vila de Sintra which is a tourist hub of Sintra.
+The mountains and sea border the town in the middle and have many historical heritage places, like the Monserrate Palace, the revered Palace of Queluz, Pena Palace, and the Moors’ stunning castle.
+There is also the historical center- Vila de Sintra, which is a tourist hub of Sintra.
 The Villa has rich 19th-century Romanticist cultural signs and architecture, historic estates, and royal towers.

 How to reach Sintra: Travellers can reach Sintra by train or road from Lisbon.